 The interviewing Immigration Officers have had years of experience encountering different sex couples with 25+ years age difference and differing cultures and/or religions.
 Therefore age differences and differing cultures/relations do not seem to phase them – they have seen it all.

 The Immigration Officers are trained to take into consideration all of the circumstances when faced with evaluating the “bona fides” of a marriage, whether it is a bi-national, bi-cultural, split age, or same sex marriage and in my experience is being very respectful of the LGBTQ community.

-Call DANIELLE NELISSE at (619) 235-8811 at no charge at her office in San Diego, California if you want to discuss legal representation for your same sex marriage green card case – there is no charge for a brief consultation.
+Call DANIELLE NELISSE at (619) 235-8811 at no charge at her office in Hawaii if you want to discuss legal representation for your same sex marriage green card case – there is no charge for a brief consultation.

 The immigration rules are the same all over the USA, and she represents clients no matter where they reside (including abroad).